Last Updated on February 17, 2025

-A fiberglass cast is the plaster cast made from fiberglass material which is s a lighter, synthetic alternative plaster of Paris.
-Fiberglass is also called glass-reinforced plastic[GRP] or glass fiber reinforced plastic [GFRP] is a fiber reinforced polymer made of a plastic matrix reinforced by fine fibers of glass.
+A fiberglass cast is a plaster cast made from fiberglass material which is a lighter, synthetic alternative plaster of Paris.
+Fiberglass also called glass-reinforced plastic[GRP] or glass fiber-reinforced plastic [GFRP] is a fiber-reinforced polymer made of a plastic matrix reinforced by fine fibers of glass.

 A fiberglass cast is a lightweight and extremely strong material.
-As compared to traditional plaster of Paris cast, it is light in weight and more durable.
-It is three times stronger and but is only one third in weight.
+Compared to the traditional plaster of Paris cast, it is light in weight and more durable.
+It is three times stronger but is only one-third in weight.

 Casts made of this material require less maintenance than those made with plaster.

-Plaster of Paris casts is white in color.
+Plaster of Paris casts is white.
 Fiberglass casts come in many colors and some doctors even let the patient choose the color.

-Therefore fiberglass cast is used mostly in those cases where the healing process has already begun, acute period of injury has passed and fractures which are not displaced.
+Therefore fiberglass cast is used mostly in those cases where the healing process has already begun, an acute period of injury has passed, and fractures are not displaced.

 Fiberglass sets quickly, therefore experience is required to time the application well.
 It is hygroscopic [absorbs water] and setting time decreases with humidity and warmth.